Resources

 Stages of kidney diseases

-The severity of kidney disease is measured with the help of GFR.
-It is an abbreviation for ‘Glomerular Filtration Rate’.
+GFR, an abbreviation for ‘Glomerular Filtration Rate,’ measures the severity of kidney disease.
 A GFR of 60 or greater is normal.
 If it is less than 60, it may indicate Renal Disease.
 A GFR of 15 or less may indicate Renal Failure.
-Here are the different stages of kidney disease.
+Here are the different stages of kidney disease:

 Early stage